ExMember/exmember.github.io/_drafts/2020-05-16-annotated-guide-to-a-new-rails-app.md

 The Rails new command accepts a lot of options that make a lot of the later recommendations unnecessary.
-I haven't included them here because a) I don't know what they are, and b) I am likely to foget them and still need to make the changes later.
+I haven't included them here because a) I don't know what they are, and b) I am likely to forget them and still need to make the changes later.

 ## Git